Camera and Lenses

 Since July 2022, I have been using a Sony Alpha a7 IV as my primary camera.
 Prior to that point, I used a Sony a7r II and an a7s II, and before that I exclusively used Canon gear.
 Sony's mirrorless cameras have been nothing short of amazing to work with so far.

-As far as lenses go, I currently use a trio that suits me quite well.
+As far as lenses go, I currently use a set of four that suits me quite well.
 My primary lens is a Sigma 24-70mm f/2.8 Art lens, which is able to resolve the full 33 MP of the a7 IV very well and works well in most conditions.
 When I need more zoom and the lighting is good, I use a Sigma 100-400mm f/5-6.3 Contemporary lens.
 While it's definitely large and heavy, I have been nothing but astounded by the quality I continue to get from this lens.
-Finally, if I'm in low light or I need the absolute sharpest of photos, I use the Sony Zeiss 50mm f/1.4 lens.
+On the wider end I use a Sigma 16-28 f2.8 Contemporary lens, which is amazing for those super wide shots.
+Finally, if I'm in extremely low light or I need the absolute sharpest of photos, I use the Sony Zeiss 50mm f/1.4 lens.
 This thing is the sharpest lens I've ever seen, and is just an absolute joy to use.

 TRIPOD AND MOUNTS